snitha99/SQL_-Data-cleaning-and-EDA-Project/README.md

 ORDER BY industry;
 ```

--- let's take a look at these
+**Let's take a look at these**

 ```sql
 SELECT *
 FROM layoff_staging2
 WHERE company LIKE 'Bally%';
 ```
--- nothing wrong here
+**Nothing wrong here**

 ```sql
 SELECT * FROM layoff_staging2
 WHERE company LIKE 'Airbnb%';
 ```

--- it looks like Airbnb is a travel, but this one just isn't populated.
+**It looks like Airbnb is a travel, but this one just isn't populated**

--- I'm sure it's the same for the others.
-What we can do is
+**I'm sure it's the same for the others.
+What we can do is**

--- write a query that if there is another row with the same company name, it will update it to the non-null industry values
+**Write a query that if there is another row with the same company name, it will update it to the non-null industry values**

--- makes it easy so if there were thousands we wouldn't have to manually check them all
+**Makes it easy so if there were thousands we wouldn't have to manually check them all**

--- we should set the blanks to nulls since those are typically easier to work with
+**We should set the blanks to nulls since those are typically easier to work with**

 ```sql
 UPDATE layoff_staging2